 demands on the school are kept to a minimum and the school is dissuaded from producing extra documents for the inspection;

-pre-inspection evidence, including the views of parents and pupils about the school, have been harnessed and thoroughly analysed;
+pre-inspection evidence, including the views of parents and pupils about the school, has been harnessed and thoroughly analysed;

 the issues and themes for the inspection have been established and shared with the school; and

-the inspection team has a clear understanding of what the school offers, a shared view on the issues for the inspection and the arrangements for the inspection, and is well prepared for it.
+members of the inspection team have a clear understanding of what the school offers, a shared view of inspection issues and arrangements, and are well prepared for the inspection.

-Inspectors must take full account of the school's analysis of its own performance, reflected in its self-evaluation summarised on Form S4, when discussing, designing and planning the inspection and deploying the inspection team.
+Inspectors must take full account of the school's analysis of its own performance, reflected in its self-evaluation summarised on Form S4.
+This should feature strongly when the registered inspector discusses the inspection with the school and plans the composition and deployment of the team.

 When are schools notified about inspections?

 Well before the inspection, Ofsted informs providers about the schools they are to inspect and any issues specified by HMCI that will be included in inspections.
-This is to enable providers to assess the inspection teams.
+This is to enable providers to assemble inspection teams.

 Schools are notified 6 to 10 school weeks before a planned inspection.
-Ofsted will also specify what information and data is needed from the school before the inspection.
+Ofsted will also specify what information and data are needed from the school before the inspection.

 What information will inspectors need from the school?

-Inspectors need a certain amount of information and data about the school in order to prepare the pre-inspection commentary about the school using the information and data available.
+Inspectors need a certain amount of information and data about the school in order to prepare the pre-inspection commentary about the school.

-Information about the school, its pupils, and its self-evaluation is gathered using four forms that are completed electronically by the school via the internet.
+Information about the school, its pupils, and its self-evaluation is gathered using four forms that are completed electronically by the school via the Ofsted Internet site.
 They are:

 Form S1, which includes basic information about the school, pre-entered where possible, and is used by Ofsted to prepare a specification for the inspection;